 Are you scheduled to have surgery?
 It’s normal to feel worried or even a little scared.
 Know that your surgeon and other healthcare providers will do all they can to take good care of you.
 And there’s much you can do as a patient to help your healthcare team keep you safe.
 Being involved means speaking up, asking questions, and understanding your role.

 Do you understand your health problem?
 Do you know what will be done during surgery?
 Is it clear what you need to do to prepare?
 Do you know how to take care of yourself afterward?
 Don’t be shy about asking questions.
 You have a right to know what will happen to you.
 Knowing this can give you peace of mind.
 It can also help make sure you get the best care possible.
 So don’t hesitate to speak up!

 Having an advocate can help with this.
 This is a family member or friend who comes with you to healthcare visits.
-He or she listens to what providers tell you, asks questions, and helps make sure that things go smoothly.
+He or she listens to what healthcare providers tell you, asks questions, and helps make sure that things go smoothly.
 Ask someone you trust to be your advocate.
-If you don’t have a family member or friend to serve this role and you want help, tell the doctor or nurse.
+If you don’t have a family member or friend to serve this role and you want help, tell the healthcare providers.